Bug Bite Relief

 - Beware of those tempting roadside stalls

-These guidelines are written for adults with no history of allergies or other serious underlying medical conditions.
+These guidelines for travellers’ diarrhoea prevention and treatment are written for adults with no history of allergies or other serious underlying medical conditions.
 In all other situations you should arrange for specific guidelines from a doctor before your journey.
-Used sensibly these guidelines may help to lessen the severity of diarrhoea while abroad.
+Used sensibly, these guidelines may help to lessen the severity of diarrhoea while abroad.

 If you have had a significant problem while overseas always attend for medical screening on your return.